hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/021_pratyahara_and_dharana.md

 written by persons who have had realisation.

 Be like the pearl oyster.
-There is a pretty Indian fable to the effect that if it rains when the star Svâti is in the ascendant, and a drop of rain falls into an oyster, that drop becomes a pearl.
+There is a pretty Indian fable to the effect that if it rains when the star Svāti is in the ascendant, and a drop of rain falls into an oyster, that drop becomes a pearl.
 The oysters know this, so they come to the surface when that star shines, and wait to catch the precious raindrop.
 When a drop falls into them, quickly the